-Zimbabwe's Mnangagwa to return as nation's next leader
+Zimbabwe's Mnangagwa returns to serve as next leader

 "Therefore we have to work towards conditions for free and fair elections.
 The Zimbabwean people still have to choose a president by themselves."

-Mnangagwa has not been seen in the country since his dismissal on November 6 and had previously said that he wouldn't return until his safety was guaranteed.
+Mnangagwa had previously said that he wouldn't return to Zimbabwe until his safety was guaranteed.
 Sources told CNN that Mnangagwa was instrumental in plans to dethrone Mugabe.

 He was widely tipped to take over for Mugabe in the event of the president's resignation or death, but his dismissal confirmed suspicions that Mugabe was clearing the way for his wife, Grace Mugabe, to succeed him.

-Generals in the military staged an apparent coup in Harare last week, determined to keep Grace Mugabe from seizing power, and placed Robert Mugabe under house arrest as pressure mounted on him to resign.
+Generals in the military staged an apparent coup in Harare last week, determined to keep Grace Mugabe from seizing power, and placed Robert Mugabe under house arrest as pressure mounted on him to stand down.

 Emmerson 'The Crocodile' Mnangagwa

-Known as "The Crocodile" for his political cunning and longevity, Mnangagwa is among the country's combat-hardened veterans of the struggle for liberation from white-minority rule.
+Mnangagwa is known as "The Crocodile" for his political cunning and longevity and is among the country's combat-hardened veterans of the struggle for liberation from white-minority rule.

 His background and experience is almost entirely hitched to Mugabe's career.
-He was Mugabe's right-hand man and became a key strategist for the former president.
+He was Mugabe's closest aide for much of his career and presided over some of the leader's most ruthless actions.

 Mnangagwa was the country's spy chief in the 1980s when a campaign of terror was unleashed by the North Korean-trained Fifth Brigade against political opponents and civilians, in which thousands were killed.
 Mnangagwa has denied involvement and blamed the army.